ggldnl/Procedural-Expression-Library/README.md

 # Desktop Robot Companion

-This repository serves as a foundation for developing a social robot with expressive eyes, taking inspiration from Vector and Cozmo.
+The code in this repository serves as a foundation for developing a social robot with expressive eyes, taking inspiration from Vector and Cozmo.
 This README provides an overview of the project and the underlying eye expression mechanism.
 The current version is a proof of concept.

 <p align="center">
   <img width="480" height="480" src="./media/animation.gif">